eliacharfe/multi-llm-platform-chat/README.md

   <img src="./assets/screenshot1.png" width="900" />
 </p>

-A full-stack **multi-provider AI chat application** that allows you to interact with multiple LLM providers from a single unified interface — with per-user authentication and isolated chat history.
+A full-stack **multi-provider AI chat application** that allows you to interact with multiple LLM providers from a single unified interface — with per-user authentication, isolated chat history, and a premium subscription tier.

 ---

 ## 🌐 Live

 **Available on:**
 👉 [https://multillm.net/](https://multillm.net/)